Imperial Castle, Poznań

 The Imperial Castle in Poznań, popularly called Zamek, "the Castle" (Zamek Cesarski w Poznaniu, Königliches Residenzschloss Posen), is a palace in Poznań, Poland.
-It was built under German rule in 1910 by Franz Schwechten for William II, German Emperor, with substantial suggestions from the Emperor.
+It was built under German rule in 1910 by Franz Schwechten for Wilhelm II, German Emperor, with substantial suggestions from the Emperor.

 Since its completion, the building has housed government offices of Germany (to 1918, and during World War II) and of Poland (1918–1939, 1945–present).

 Naming

-The name of this structure is misleading, as the building is a palace rather than a castle.
+The name of this structure can be misleading, as the building is a palace rather than a castle.
 Another difference arises from the adjective imperial (cesarski) preferred by the Poles and royal (königliches) used by the Germans.
-The German name refers to William II as King of Prussia, in this function he built the palace as his provincial residence, while the Polish name refers to him as Emperor of Germany because the term "royal" is reserved for Poznań's Royal Castle, home to the early medieval Kings of Poland.
+The German name refers to Wilhelm II as King of Prussia, in this function he had the palace built as his provincial residence, while the Polish name refers to him as German Emperor because the term "royal" is reserved for the Poznań's Royal Castle, residence of the medieval kings of Poland.

 Location

 The location of the castle was not accidental.
 After the deconstruction of the polygonal part of the Stronghold Poznań, Poznań was transformed to a residential city (Haupt- und Residenzstadt).
-On the new lands, Prussian authorities - who annexed the city in the Second Partition of Poland in 1793 - decided to build a new Germanic urban core, known as the "Imperial District".
+On the new lands, Prussian authorities – who annexed the city in the Second Partition of Poland in 1793 – decided to build a new Germanic urban core, known as the "Imperial District".
 The projects for the new district were prepared by Josef Stübben.
 Monumental buildings of the Imperial Districts surrounding the castle included: